wbhob/learn-compilers/README.md

 This is equivalent to the sequence `3, 3, 1, 2, 2, 1, 1, 2`.

 You can also group numbers together using parentheses.
-For example:

 ```
 (2, 1, 1), 2, 2, 1